Jayakalyanvarma/Aws-abhishek/lambda-functions.md

 AWS Lambda is a serverless compute service that lets you run code without provisioning or managing servers.
 It automatically scales and manages the infrastructure required to run your code in response to events.

 ### 2. How does AWS Lambda work?
-You can upload your code to Lambda and define event sources that trigger the execution of your code.
-Lambda automatically manages the execution environment, scales it as needed, and provides monitoring and logging.
+You can upload your code to Lambda.
+AWS Lambda  runs code in response to events and automatically scales based on demand, allowing developers to focus on writing code without managing infrastructure. and provides monitoring and logging.

 ### 3. What are the key benefits of using AWS Lambda?
 The benefits of AWS Lambda include automatic scaling, reduced operational overhead, cost efficiency (as you pay only for the compute time used), and the ability to build event-driven architectures.